Duarte logo

 You’ve reached your account maximum for followed topics.

-The proton vpn extension is now free, chrome is top dog, but firefox is still my favorite browser, quick links, view and add speaker notes in google slides, edit or remove speaker notes, display speaker notes during a presentation.
+View and add speaker notes in google slides, edit or remove speaker notes, display speaker notes during a presentation.

 Speaker notes are helpful for talking points as you present a slideshow.
 In Google Slides , you can add notes to each slide, edit or remove them as needed, and of course, display them during the presentation.